open-source-modelling/insurance_python/smith&wilson/README.md

 ## About the example in main.py

 Example.py contains a script with an example from EIOPA's own Excel implementation tool ( Smith-Wilson Risk-Free Interest Rate Extrapolation Tool 27102015.xlsb ).
-In this example, the yields are avalible for ZCB maturing in 1 year, 2 years, ..., 20 years.
+In this example, the yields are available for ZCB maturing in 1 year, 2 years, ..., 20 years.
 The output is the curve for up to 65 years.

 </br>

-If you have any suggestions for improving the code/comments etc. please let us know.
+If you have any suggestions for improving the code/comments etc., please let us know.